backstage/backstage/docs/overview/roadmap.md

 - Deciding on the cadence of minor/weekly/daily releases to provide clarity on the frequency and expectations for future versions of the platform and its defining modules.
-- The support model to set the expectations from the adopters in their respective use cases.
+- Establish the support model to set the expectations from the adopters in their respective use cases.

 ### Backstage Security Audit